MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 ## Formatting conventions ##

-In addition to the preceding suggestions, it is helpful to help make code as legible as possible to use consistent formatting rules.
+In addition to the preceding recommendations, make code as legible as possible for consistent formatting rules.
-Such formatting rules by nature tend to be somewhat arbitrary and strongly up to personal aesthetics.
+Such formatting rules by nature tend to be arbitrary and strongly up to personal aesthetics.
-Nonetheless, we recommend maintaining a consistent set of formatting conventions within a group of collaborators, and especially for large Q# projects such as the Quantum Development Kit itself.
+Nonetheless, we recommend that you maintain a consistent set of formatting conventions within a group of collaborators, and especially for large Q# projects.
-These rules can be automatically applied by using the formatting tool integrated with the Q# compiler.
+These rules can be automatically applied by using the formatting tool that is integrated with the Q# compiler.

 # [Guidance](#tab/guidance)

-We suggest:
+We recommend:

 - Use four spaces instead of tabs for portability.
   For instance, in VS Code: